persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - Check that the slection is syncrhonized betwwen the sub-tabs

-    - Decomposition has 3 sub-tabs: Modes, Eigenvalues, ξi (with 2 sub-sub-tabs: PDF, Plot matrix)
+    - Decomposition has 3 sub-tabs: Modes, Eigenvalues, xi (with 2 sub-sub-tabs: PDF, Plot matrix)

       - Check the eigenvalues tab table values: